patrickHub/Project-AMT/README.md

 This repo contains artifacts to illustrate  java EE development cycle:

-* **developers** You should have a Docker-Compose or Docker Toolbox in your environnment computer (such as Windows 10) execute the app on the server.
+* **developers**  You should have a Docker-Compose or Docker Toolbox in your environnment computer (such as Windows 10) to execute the app on the server.

 ## Quick start